 In the age of social media, hyper-fast information turnaround and short attention spans, offering something of greater value to your readers may seem counterintuitive.
 After all, blog content quickly becomes obsolete, thanks to emerging trends and changing stakeholder expectations.
 Enter long-form content, which can effectively transform the way you conduct business with B2B leads.

-According to Smart Insights, 36% of B2B professionals lack a marketing plan, with lead conversion, brand awareness, and partnership-based production being among priorities for 2020.
+36% of B2B professionals lack a marketing plan, with lead conversion, brand awareness, and partnership-based production being among priorities for 2020.
 With a vast array of B2B companies on the global market, differentiating your brand through long-form content marketing can create a drastic difference for your brand.

 However, approaching such content production, whether for a SAAS or eCommerce business, can be difficult without the proper know-how.
 Let’s take a closer look at what makes long-form content uniquely suited for B2B success, as well as how you can take advantage of it.

 Let’s address the most important question on everyone’s mind—why should you care about long-form content?
 After all, readers are prone to skim through blog posts and online content in search of relevant information more often than not.